 - Repeat the process several times

-Balancing taking care of kids, running errands, taking care of additional responsibilities and working from home can prove to be difficult.
+Balancing taking care of kids, running errands, taking care of additional responsibilities, and working from home can prove to be difficult.
 In times like these, it’s important to make self-care a priority; make your well-being your priority.

-A resource titled Social Work and Self Care gives a perfect definition of self-care:
+This quote gives a perfect definition of self-care:

-Don’t Over Consume Caffeine.
+9. Don’t Over Consume Caffeine